 In determining the length of time for retention or disposition of a file, a lawyer should exercise discretion.
 The nature and contents of some files may indicate a need for longer retention than do the nature and contents of other files, based upon their obvious relevance and materiality to matters that can be expected to arise.

-A lawyer should take special care to preserve, indefinitely, accurate and complete records of the lawyer's receipt and disbursement of trust funds for seven years as provided in Rule 1.15, MRPC.
+A lawyer should take special care to preserve accurate and complete records of the lawyer's receipt and disbursement of trust funds for seven years as provided in Rule 1.15, MRPC.

 In disposing of a file, a lawyer should protect the confidentiality of the contents.